7Block Labs

 Three production-ready architecture patterns

-Best for: wallets, NFT marketplaces, consumer apps at scale.
+Great for: wallets, NFT marketplaces, and big consumer apps.

 Code sketch (Node.js/ethers v6):